Ximene Trencavel 6 June 1355

 John dismounted and attached all his worldly goods to the saddle.
 He packed his saddle bag with a change of clothes, including a crisp new tabard.
 He added a waterproof container carrying his bow strings and then attached his twin battle axes to the back of the saddle.
 She liked that it symbolised him taking possession of Helios.
 She smiled to herself.
 She certainly was not interested in this man because he was rich!
 ‘And your bow?’ she asked.

 ‘The longbow is difficult to carry on a horse.
 It annoys both horse and rider.
 In virtually all military situations both bows and arrows are carried by pack horses until they are needed.
 However, after your escape, I will need to carry my bow.
-I might have to persuade either the Earl or the Prince to give me a pack horse.
+I might as well start to carry it now.’

 Ximene was pleased to see him making an effort but shouted to him, ‘Come, there is a minor task I must perform.
 In any case, I want to give the horses a run and provide a chance for you and Helios to become more acquainted.’
 She pointed to a meadow alongside the river, which stretched away into the distance.